tigera/docs/calico-enterprise/getting-started/upgrading/upgrading-enterprise/openshift-upgrade.mdx

    ```bash
    oc apply -f {{ "/manifests/ocp/tigera-policies-managed.yaml" | absolute_url }}
    ```
    a.
-If your cluster is a managed cluster:
+If your cluster is a standalone or management cluster:
    ```bash
    oc apply -f {{ "/manifests/ocp/tigera-policies.yaml" | absolute_url }}
    ```